I was out with Ben to collect his visa from the Chinese visa office. I really like the new facility. It is quick and efficient.

 There is a huge piece of jade on display.
 It is supposed to be one of the single largest piece of jade in the world.

 The entrance to the Bird’s Nest is RMB50 (about CAD8.30) per person.
 It also includes the entrance to the Water Cube.
-More on following page.
-Click here to continue reading
+Continue reading

 We woke up late on day 8 after a tiring day at The Great Wall.
 With the Olympic Village in mind for this day’s itinerary, Ben brought me to Huixin for lunch after skipping breakfast.
 Huixin is located north of Beijing near the 4th ring road.